openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	myImage.draw(10, 10, imgW * 10, imgH * 10);
 }
 ```
-**[BD: I changed `myImage.draw(10, 10, imgW*10.0, imgH*10.0);` to `myImage.draw(10, 10, imgW * 10, imgH * 10);` above for clarity, and to refrain from mixing int and float multiplication, which could be confusing even though it works fine in this case.]**

 Compiling and running the above program displays the following canvas, in which this tiny image scaled up by a factor of 10, and rendered at pixel location (10,10).
 The positioning and scaling of the image is all performed by the `myImage.draw()` command.
-Note that the image appears "blurry" because, by default, openFrameworks uses linear interpolation when displaying upscaled images. **[BD: Perhaps a link to a resource explaining linear interpolation would be helpful here]**
+Note that the image appears "blurry" because, by default, openFrameworks uses [linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation) when displaying upscaled images.

 ![Pixel data diagram](images/lincoln-displayed.jpg)

 If you're new to working with images in OF, it's worth pointing out that you should try to avoid loading images in the `draw()` or `update()` functions, if possible.
 Why?
 Well, reading data from disk is one of the slowest things you can ask a computer to do.
 In many circumstances, you can simply load all the images you'll need just once, when your program is first initialized, in `setup()`.
-By contrast, if you're repeatedly loading an image in your `draw()` loop — the same image, again and again, 60 times per second — you're hurting the performance of your app, and potentially even risking damage to your hard disk.
+By contrast, if you're repeatedly loading an image in your `draw()` loop — the same image, again and again, sixty times per second — you're hurting the performance of your app, and potentially even risking damage to your hard disk.

 #### Where (Else) Images Come From